 Total Jumps: 23

 This steeplechase setup aligns with youth steeplechase standards for a challenging yet accessible race for developing athletes.
+Get form analysis to improve running and hurdling form.

 The Clarence F. Robison Track & Field Complex is renowned for its state-of-the-art facilities and picturesque setting against the Wasatch Mountains.
 It's the home of BYU's track and field teams and has hosted numerous prestigious events like the BYU High School Invitational and Robison Invitational.